AdobeDocs/campaign-standard.en/help/start/using/about-templates.md

 title: About templates
 seo-title: About templates
 description: About templates
-seo-description: Adobe Campaign templates allow you to pre-configure parameters depending on your needs templates may contain a full or partial configuration of the marketing activity, to simplify Adobe Campaign usage for non-technical end users.
+seo-description: "Adobe Campaign templates allow you to pre-configure parameters depending on your needs: templates may contain a full or partial configuration of the marketing activity, to simplify Adobe Campaign usage for non-technical end users."
-uuid: 078e35e5-337b-4919-88e2-58ce8d86ca85
+uuid: 883de27c-c1a9-4467-9971-56530bb4f899
 content-encoding: UTF-8
 aemsrcnodepath: /content/help/en/campaign/standard/start/using/about-templates
 contentOwner: sauviat